trak3r/rngesus/README.md

     - what are our options for dice colors and textures?
 - d40 NPCs in the City of Masks
     - does not OCR and parse
     - weird roll type: d4 + d10 as digit positions
 - upload multiple screenshots at once; the carousing benefits is 4 pages
 - tagging / categories, searchable and browsable
 - private flag for randomizers, or published_at timestamp
-- share rollable randomizers via links with guid not raw id
+- share buttons, link, social media
 - pagination
 - avatar; is gravatar still a thing?
 - settings page (nickname, avatar, disable animations)